Coffeehouse Conversations With Josh and Chiara Season 2 - The Housing Cliff

 Register once and attend all 4 sessions!
 You can attend as part of the live studio audience or listen to the recording later at your own convenience

-AIRS Director, Knowledge and Training
+AIRS Director, Training and Education

 Chiara Cameron-Wood is graduated with an Associates Degree in Business, Bachelors in Psychology and a Masters in Human Services with a specialization in Social and Community Resources.
 She has served her community in several nonprofit roles including volunteer coordination with United Way of Northwest Ohio and Hannah's Socks before moving to Utah and becoming part of the 211 program there.
 She started as a lead and quickly moved up to become the Program Director and then the Managing Director of 211 Utah.
 She held that position for 5 years before moving into her current position with AIRS as the Director of Knowledge and Training.
 Chiara lives in Pleasant Grove, Utah with her husband Jeff, near to their 7 children and the stunning natural beauty of the Rocky Mountains and national forests.
 She enjoys travelling, writing, meditation, baking shows, musicals, shallow high school comedies, singing and playing the piano whenever she can.